 If anyone in your home is self-isolating or has Covid-19 please follow the special instructions to double-bag your waste which can be found on our website.

 Public parks are open in line with government guidance to enable individuals and households to exercise and enjoy sensibly.
-However, communal spaces within the parks such as children’s play and splash areas are still closed off.
+However, children’s splash areas at Cutteslowe and Hinksey parks are still closed off.